infercode/mcp-vibe-coding-package/docs/neo4j_query_validation_integration.md

 ## Next Steps

-1. Complete integration with remaining manager classes:
+1. ✅ Complete integration with all manager classes:
+   - ✅ EntityManager (Completed)
+   - ✅ RelationManager (Completed)
    - ✅ SearchManager (Completed)
-   - ObservationManager
+   - ✅ ObservationManager (Completed)
-2. Add integration tests for database operations
+2. 📝 Add integration tests for database operations with real Neo4j instance
-3. Update documentation and examples as the system evolves
+3. 📝 Update documentation and examples as the system evolves
+4. 📝 Add examples of using the QueryBuilder for complex queries